-Matrix questions let you ask respondents about multiple items within a single question.
+Matrix questions let you ask respondents to rate multiple items within a single question.

-- an entertaining experience, which helps to reduce poor survey-taking behavior
+- It’s an entertaining experience, helping to reduce bad survey-taking behavior.

-- more varied answers for each item (respondents are less likely to select the same responses)
+- You’ll get more varied answers for each item (respondents are less likely to select the same responses every time).

 - It helps to eliminate randomly selected responses

 Matrix questions are also a great way to gather information on respondent satisfaction levels.
 For example, suppose your respondent just had dinner at Awesome Dining and you’d like to know how he or she enjoyed the experience.
 You could create the following Question Group: “How would you rate Awesome Dining?” and ask a few Rating questions to collect responses:

 1. Start by selecting the Question Group option from the menu.
 Enter your question text in the space provided, as indicated in the screenshot.